underradicals/Docs/docs/spark/index.md

 ## How does spark work?

 Spark has two primitives.
 The RDD, which stands for A **Residual Distributed Dataset**, and the **Distributed Variable**.
 First lets talk a little about what is a RDD.
 Plainly, a RDD is Residual Distributed Dataset, (just kidding)...A RDD is represents an immutable partitioned collection of records that can parallelized.
+There are two types of distributed shared variables are Broadcast Variables and Accumulators.
+Broadcast variables allow you to efficiently share a large, immutable value (like a lookup table) to all worker nodes, preventing repeated network transmissions.
+Accumulators enable safe aggregation of information across all tasks in a distributed manner, which is useful for counting or summing values and can only be updated by tasks and read by the driver.

 ::: info NOTE
 Running tasks in parallel, is not the same thing as running tasks concurrently.
 Parallel does a collection of things at the same time while Concurrency manages a collection of things together, but only is every doing one task at a time.